lensen/icl/README.txt

 NOTE: Sending commands to Icinga 1.10 is currently broken due to some code changes in Icinga-Web 1.10!
+You can find the bugreport and patch here: https://dev.icinga.org/issues/5411

 Create a config file called icl.cfg in ~/.icinga/ or /etc/icinga/ containing your Icinga-web API url and an API-key of a user which is allowed to access it